 - While hedge funds are an option for institutional and high-net-worth investors, individuals without a high net worth may benefit from more traditional investment advisory services.
 Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can have free introductory calls with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - The one downside of seeing big returns from the market?
 If your investments aren't in a tax-advantaged retirement account, you'll have to pay taxes on your earnings.
 Try SmartAsset’s capital gains tax calculator to see what you'll owe.